Balbilla

 Brutus is our flagship India Pale Ale.
 Crafted with American malted barley, specialty German malts, a touch of flaked oats, and our house ale yeast, it is refreshing, juicy, and soft.
 Hopped generously with Citra®, Simcoe®, and Mosaic®, we taste notes of orange sorbet, bubblegum, apricot, overripe mango, and candied lemon.
 It is named after Lucius Junius Brutus (6th century BCE), who was a famous founder of the Roman Republic after the expulsion of the last Roman king, Tarquinius Superbus.

-Crafted with American malted barley and white wheat, a touch of flaked oats, specialty German malts, and our house ale yeast, this IPA is soft, juicy, and balanced!
-It is hopped generously with a blend of American hops, including Citra® and Mosaic®.
-We taste notes of dank blueberry, candied orange peel, melon, and a hint of pine!
+Caracalla: DDH is an American India Pale Ale.
+For this version of Caracalla, we double dry hopped (DDH) it with a blend of American hops, including Citra® and Mosaic®.
+Crafted with American malted barley and white wheat, a touch of flaked oats, specialty German malts, and our house ale yeast, this ale is soft, juicy, and balanced.
+We taste notes of dank blueberry, candied orange peel, mango, passion fruit, and a hint of pine.
 It is named after Caracalla (188 - 217 CE), who was a member of the Severan dynasty, and is known for granting Roman citizenship to all people who lived within the Roman empire.
 His reign was also marked by domestic and foreign instability, which set the stage for the disastrous 3rd century in Roman history.

 Cleopatra